DyversHands/www.DyversHands.com/_pages/graphic-novel-script-format-template.md

 ### 📄 **Page Two**

-  > 🔲  **Panel Layout:** 3 top panels, 1 wide panel below.
+  > 🔲 PANEL LAYOUT: 3 top panels, 1 wide panel below.

 #### 🖼️ **PANEL ONE**

-  > [🎨 Artist Note: Close-up of Jane's eye.
-Reflections hint at a ghostly figure.]
+  > 🎨 ARTIST: Close-up of Jane's eye.
+Reflections hint at a ghostly figure.

   - **🎙️ CAPTION (NARRATOR):**<br/> There are cracks in every surface.

 #### 🖼️ **PANEL TWO**

-  > [🎨 Artist Note: Side view of Jane on a subway train.
-Reflections distort in the glass.]
+  > 🎨 ARTIST: Side view of Jane on a subway train.
+Reflections distort in the glass.

   - **🗣️ JANE (BALLOON):**<br/> You see it too, right?

-  - **✍️ Letterer Note: Jane's dialogue should have a whispery tail.]
+  > ✍️ LETTERER: Jane's dialogue should have a whispery tail.

 #### 🖼️ **PANEL THREE**

-  > [🎨 Artist Note: Insert of a pendant glowing faintly against her coat.]
+  > 🎨 ARTIST: Insert of a pendant glowing faintly against her coat.

   - **🔊 SFX (MAGIC):**<br/> thrum-thrum-thrum

 #### 🖼️ **PANEL FOUR**

-  > [🎨 Artist Note: A wide shot of the train speeding into the underground tunnel.
-Mist trailing.]
+  > 🎨 ARTIST: A wide shot of the train speeding into the underground tunnel.
+Mist trailing.

   - **🎙️ CAPTION (JANE):**<br/> It always begins underground.